MShanavas/TechTVM-Tasks/README.md

 To delete the resources created by this Terraform configuration, run `terraform destroy`.
 This will remove all resources created by the configuration.

+## Ansible Configuration

+The Ansible configuration is located in the `ansible` directory.
+It consists of the following directories and files:

+### Directories

+- `files`: This directory contains the `wp-config.php` file, which is used to configure WordPress.
+- `vars`: This directory contains the `main.yml` file, which defines variables used by the Ansible playbook.

+### Playbooks

+- `aws.yml`: This playbook installs the AWS CLI and configures it with your AWS access key and secret key.
+It also installs the required packages for the playbook, creates the `www` directory, and sets the appropriate permissions on the directory.
+Finally, it downloads and extracts WordPress to the `www` directory and sets the appropriate ownership and permissions on the WordPress files.
+- `playbook.yml`: This playbook installs and configures a LAMP stack on the EC2 instance, and installs and configures WordPress.

+### Other Files

+- `backup.sh`: This script backs up the WordPress

 I hope this helps!
 Let me know if you have any questions or need further assistance.